KJSturgill/Bar_Sales_Correlation/README.md

 # Bar_Sales_Correlation
 A project meant to show correlation between events and what is selling at a bar. (mock sales data used)

+PLACEHOLDER:
+I willl fix this readme as I update my project, but leaving this here if anyone checks before I have anything solid added to the repo.
+Originally I wanted to do this with actual sales data, but was asked to no longer use that data in a public setting.
+After a lot of time looking for a different project that called to me, I found a dataset generator.
+From there I was able to build a mock dataset on the types of sales, and use it against a calendar to show how to build a program to show correlation between events happening in and around a bar, with waht drinks would sell more or less at those times. this information would help bars better organise and handle ordering to always be prepared without wasted product.
+The mock data wont show the correlations as accurately as the real datasets would, but this project is a proof oof concept.
+I have altered the mock data in certain spots to atleast have one graph show the correlations this sort of program is meant to show.